cideM/fbrs/content/resume.md

 programming both as a job and favorite pastime.

-Since I'm a big fan of reproducible software and declarative configuration, most of my open source efforts now focus on the [NixOS organization](https://github.com/NixOS) of which I'm a part.
+Since I'm a big fan of reproducible software and declarative configuration, most of my open source efforts now focus on [Nix](https://github.com/NixOS).

 ## Skills